5-ean/discover-new-zealand/README.md

 > * [Code Institute](https://codeinstitute.net/) - Project inspired by Rosie (resume-project) & Whiskey Drop project.
 > * [Wikipedia](https://www.wikipedia.org/) - Pages used as links in 'about.html' learn more buttons.
 > * [Google maps](https://www.google.co.uk/maps) - Used for pindrop link in bootstrap carousel caption area.
 > * Text & Images - Text generation by myself and Wikipedia.
-All images for the Project were taken by myself.
+All background images and gallery elements for the Project were taken by myself.

 **Special Mentions**
 > * Code Institute/Slack community  - for the support and motivation